siddham-jain/blood-report-assistant/README.md

 ## Installation

 Ensure you have Python >=3.10 <=3.13 installed on your system.
-This project uses [Poetry](https://python-poetry.org/) for dependency management and package handling, offering a seamless setup and execution experience.
+This project uses [Poetry](https://python-poetry.org/) and conda for dependency management and package handling, offering a seamless setup and execution experience.

+## Using `poetry`
 First, if you haven't already, install Poetry:

 ```bash